-This school has one of the best ranked nutrition degree programs in the United States.
 You'll get a high-return on your education investment with University of Delaware, since its net price of $21,565 is an excellent value.
+Many U of Delaware freshmen get scholarships.
 Want to know a little more about University of Delaware's campus?
 Have a virtual tour.

 Michigan Technological University is among your top options if you want to study Environmental Engineering.
 This is a tremendous option for students who like the beauty of a simple college town.

-Mechanical engineering is the most well-attended major at Michigan Technological University.
 This school features a low crime rate, among the list of the most safe in the U.S..
+This school does not require freshman students to live on-campus.
 The scorecard provides a fantastic review of Michigan Technological University.

 It's hard to beat Colorado School of Mines if you want to pursue Environmental Engineering as a major.
 This school is located in the suburban area of Golden, Colorado, near shops and other entertainment.

-This school is a fantastic choice for mathematics majors.
-Graduates go on to earn salaries that are higher than average.
 With the diverse campus at Mines, you'll have a lot of chances to learn from students from all walks of life.
+About 90.0% of applicants submit ACT scores, with the typical score being in the 30 range.
 Take a virtual tour for more information on Mines' campus.

 University of Central Florida is one of the finest schools in the country for Environmental Engineering.
 Prefer a sizable student body?
 This institution has over 20,000 students on campus.